 Video of the Day

-Drink enough water every day.
-This means six to eight glasses -- more if you are especially active.
+If you're already at a healthy weight, but gas or bloating is your tummy trouble, adjusting your diet can help.
+Drink plenty of water every day.
 Drinking enough water actually keeps your body from retaining it.
-When water is scarce your body holds on to it tightly because it's worried about a drought, causing you to gain weight.
-Your stomach will not be round and bloated from water weight if you drink enough water.
+When water is scarce your body holds on to it tightly because it's worried about a drought, causing you to gain water weight.

 Exercise and Tone